Nearsoft/apprentice/05 - HTML/README.md

 As summary you must know now that HTML in the skeleton for our website, and will help you to display the information that you want in several ways, inserting graphics, tables, lists, paragraphs, etc. and also you can define the divisions of the layouts inside your html file.

-There are a lot of tag we didn't see throughout this chapter, such as `style` tag that you can use to write some style rules, also `script` which let you to include JavaScript code in your website, `video` to insert a video to your site, etc. but you now know the basis and you can move forward to play with them, try new ones, improve with the ones we just saw and start building your websites!
+There are a lot of tag we didn't see throughout this chapter, such as the `style` tag you can use to write your style rules in your site, also `script` which let you to include JavaScript code in your website, `video` to insert a video to your site, etc. but you now know the basis and you can move forward to play with them, try new ones, improve with the ones we just saw and start building your websites!